rodchristiansen/gorilla-pkg/README.md

 This command will:

 1. Verify that the WiX Toolset is installed and accessible.
+2. Automatically detect files in the `payload` directory and scripts in the `scripts` directory.
-2. Generate the necessary WiX source files in the `src/` directory of your project.
+3. Generate the necessary WiX source files in the `src/` directory of your project.
-3. Compile these files into an `.msi` package located in the `output/` directory within your project.
+4. Compile these files into an `.msi` package located in the `output/` directory within your project.

 ### Error Handling